Committee Chair: Paul A. Rose

-- PRINCIPAL'S PACKAGE: This includes a timeline, sample schedule, sample news release, sample letter of invitation, worksheet for Parade of Flags, LAF History, Philip F. Haxel, Sr. Baton of Patriotism Essay Contest letter and entry cover form.
-Principal's Package
+- PRINCIPAL’S PACKAGE: This includes a timeline, sample schedule, sample news release, sample letter of invitation, worksheet for Parade of Flags, LAF History, Philip F. Haxel, Sr. Baton of Patriotism Essay Contest letter and entry cover form.
+2019 Principal Package

 - This is OPEN ONLINE to all 3rd, 4th, & 5th grade students across the nation who want to participate, to receive a certificate or a plaque, as well as being recognized on our website.

-- The Orioles organization donates tickets with an on-field ceremony to celebrate the winners of the Baton of Patriotism essay contest.
+- The Orioles organization donates tickets and pictures taken with the Orioles Bird to celebrate the winners of the Baton of Patriotism essay contest.
 The game date this year is July 19, 2017, 7:05 PM with the Rangers!

 - For a complete Living American Flag history, LAF HISTORY.

 - Perry Hall Elementary; Baltimore County, Tuesday, May 29.

 2017 LAF Schools

 - Dr. Bernard Harris, Sr. Elementary; Baltimore City, Tuesday, May 9.

 - Essex Elementary; Baltimore County, Tuesday, May 16.

 - Leeds Elementary; Cecil County, Thursday, May 5.